airedwin/ethminer/README.md

 # Ethereum CUDA Miner
-Based on work by Anthony-Tatowicz https://github.com/Anthony-Tatowicz/docker-ethminer/ Updated to use nvidia's cuda 9.0 docker image
+Based on work by Anthony-Tatowicz https://github.com/Anthony-Tatowicz/docker-ethminer/ \
+Updated to use nvidia's cuda 10.1 docker image\
+Updated to use ethmine 0.18.0

 ### Docker container for Ethereum mining with CUDA.